PRECIOUS-Gold ticks up from 2-week low as market eyes Greece

 SINGAPORE, June 25 (Reuters) - Gold edged up on Thursday, after sliding for the past four sessions to a two-week low, with investors awaiting news on Greece’s talks with its international lenders to avert a default for further trading cues.

-Asian shares edged down on Thursday and the dollar eased, with investors on ice ahead of a meeting of European Union leaders later in the session as Greece continued last-minute efforts to avert a default.
+Asian shares edged down and the dollar was treading water ahead of a meeting of European Union leaders later in the session as Greece continued last-minute efforts to stave off default.

 “Gold looks to range trade between $1,169-$1,180 over the short term with the risk to the downside should positive news come out of the Greek debt negotiations,” Samuel Laughlin, a metals dealer at MKS Group said in a note.